Elytra15/Bingo/README.md

   and write your preset text on row 194
 - Change name of exported file example "Backup.txt", Row: 227
 - Update countdown timer and timezone, Row: 257
-- Update countdown text example "Timer ening in: 10 Days", Row: 267
+- Update countdown text example "Timer ending in: 10 Days", Row: 267
 - Update countdown ended text example "Countdown ended!", Row: 261
 - To add a image on the top of the screen, add a image called Logo.png or add text on row: 92